TheEdoRan/next-safe-action/website/docs/safe-action-client/middleware.md

 ## `middlewareFn` return value

 `middlewareFn` returns a Promise of a [`MiddlewareResult`](/docs/types#middlewareresult) object.
 It extends the result of a safe action with `success` property, and `parsedInput`, `bindArgsParsedInputs` and `ctx` optional properties.
 This is the exact return type of the `next` function, so you must always return it (or its result) to continue executing the middleware chain.

+## Context extension

+Visit the [context extension](/docs/recipes/extend-context) recipe for more information on how to extend context with middleware functions.